 Capitals of the world

-The vastness of our world means that, chances are, plenty of us have bucket lists of countries we’d like to visit, or aren’t as clued up on geography as we could be.
+The vastness of our world means that plenty of us aren’t as clued up on geography as we could be.

 For example, do you know what the capital of the Maldives is?
 Or the capital of Switzerland?
-Perhaps you do – but if not, then finding out can be a fun way to discover new places; maybe even some that you’d like to visit.
+Perhaps you do – but, if not, finding out can be a fun way to discover new places; maybe even some that you’d like to visit.

 If you want to test your knowledge and find out how many world capitals you do know, you could take the Britannica quiz below.